Class TBT

 Field Summary

-active, cloDeathRate, cloGeometry, cloNGroup, cloNPopulation, cloPhase2DAxis, cloSpeciesUpdateRate, cloTraitColors, cloTraitDisable, cloTraitNames, competition, deathRate, defaultColor, engine, ibs, ID, interaction, logger, map2fitness, markers, model, nActive, name, nGroup, nPopulation, nTraits, opponent, playerUpdate, speciesUpdateRate, structure, traitColor, traitName, trajectoryColor, VACANT
+active, cloDeathRate, cloGeometry, cloNGroup, cloNPopulation, cloPhase2DAxes, cloTraitColors, cloTraitDisable, cloTraitNames, competition, deathRate, defaultColor, engine, ibs, ID, interaction, logger, map2fitness, markers, model, nActive, name, nGroup, nPopulation, nTraits, opponent, playerUpdate, structure, traitColor, traitName, trajectoryColor, VACANT -

 Constructor Summary